Tadashi-Hikari/Navi/README.md

 To run it in a build environment, use:
 - `lein run` or
-- `lein run -q "ask your question here. be sure to include the quotes"`
+- `lein run -q "Your question here"`

 If it has been built as an uberjar, you can use:
 - `java -jar navi.jar` or
-- `java -jar navi.jar -q "ask your question here"`
+- `java -jar navi.jar -q "Your question here"`

 # History
+This project is the continuation of the Sapphire Framework project